barcharcraz/d3dGame/README.md

 d3dGame
 =======

-This project is a 2D and eventually 3D engein written using Direct2D/Direct3D.
+This project is a 2D and eventually 3D engine written using Direct2D/Direct3D.

-Game entites are represented in a deep class hierarchy and not by composition and multiple inheratance is used in an effort to avoid blob/god objects.
+Composition is used to encourage code reuse among various game components and interfaces are used wherever possible to facilitate testing (like dependency injection but without a framework beyond constructors and preprocessor things).

 As of now this is a side project as I am spending most of my time on RTSGame made in unity